 The Association for Institutional Research (AIR) supports institutional researchers and the larger higher education community in the use of data for informed decision making.
-Through a contract with RTI, funded by the National Center for Education Statistics (NCES), AIR produces IPEDS training opportunities, including video tutorials, face-to-face national workshops, and online Keyholder courses.
+Through a contract with RTI, funded by the National Center for Education Statistics (NCES), AIR produces Integrated Postsecondary Education Data System (IPEDS) training opportunities, including video tutorials, face-to-face national workshops, and online Keyholder courses.

 The IPEDS Educator Cohort includes 30 trainers serving on two-year appointments.

-- May 11, 2020: Applicants were notified of their status via email.
+- May 10, 2021: Applicants will be notified of their status via email

 The most competitive applicants are current or former IPEDS Keyholders and/or Coordinators who have years of experience submitting and using IPEDS data.
 When applying, check out these expert tips on how to position yourself for success as a potential IPEDS Educator.